typedb/typedb-docs/_07-examples/02-schema.md

 ---
+sidebarTitle: Schema
-title: Defining the Schema
+pageTitle: Defining a Sample Schema
-keywords: schema, knowledge graph, ontology, migration
-tags: [schema, knowledge graph, ontology, migration]
-summary: "How to model and load a schema into Grakn"
+summary: "How to model and load a schema into Grakn."
-permalink: /docs/examples/defining-the-schema
+permalink: /docs/examples/phone-calls-schema
 ---

 ## The Goal

-In this tutorial, our aim is to write a schema and load it into our knowledge graph; phone_calls.
-One that describes the reality of our dataset.
+In this tutorial, our aim is to write a schema and load it into our `phone_calls` knowledge graph - one that describes the reality of our dataset.

 ## The Dataset
 First off, let’s look at the dataset we are going to be working with in this series.
 Simply put, we’re going to have:

 **people** who **call** each other.
 Those who make calls, have a **contract** with **company** “Telecom”.

 People, calls, contracts and companies.
 That’s what we are dealing with.
 But what do we want to get out of this data?

-## The insights
+## The Insights

-The below insights will give us a better perspective of what else needs to be included in the dataset.
+At the end of this series of examples, we aim obtain the following insights from the dataset contained within this knowledge graph.

 - Since September 10th, which customers called the person X?
 - Who are the people who have received a call from a London customer aged over 50 who has previously called someone aged under 20?